Sazzad-Anwar/e-commerce/README.md

     <img src="./public/images/logo.png" />
 </div>

-### This e-commerce solution will provide you the single vendor/multi-vendor application with admin panel where a vendor can do all necessery things in this.
+### This e-commerce solution will provide you the single vendor/multi-vendor application with admin panel where a vendor can do all necessary tasks in this.
 The tech stack has been used is MERN (MongoDB, Express, React(Next.js), Node.js).
 This app has been built on REST API with JWT authentication.
 The features have been listed as below

 ### **For Users**